 - Keep to your systems and structures as much as possible.

 Experience says that addicts of any kind are not fond of change.
 Attempting to stay in your recovery routines as much as possible can make this time easier.
 Regardless if you are away on holiday or just extra busy.
 Most recovering addicts have a morning routine that sets their day on the right path, don’t suddenly change that routine and forget to do the thing that works for your life and recovery.
 Try to maintain step work if you were busy with it before the season.
 As stated before, continue meetings and speaking to your sponsor.
 Working a daily program is a key factor to long term sobriety/recovery.

 These are but a few points to look at during this time.
 Please feel free to comment below on what you might need to do during this time, or contact us directly for advice.

-The team at Bethesda wish everyone a blessed Christmas and a Happy New Year.
+The team at Bethesda wishes everyone a blessed Christmas and a Happy New Year.